boto/boto/docs/source/dynamodb2_tut.rst

 .. warning::

-    Scans are consistent & run over the entire table, so relatively speaking, they're more expensive than plain queries or queries against an LSI.
+    Scans are eventually consistent & run over the entire table, so relatively speaking, they're more expensive than plain queries or queries against an LSI.

 An example scan of all records in the table looks like::